 Doctors also treat men with drugs that relax a muscle at the bladder neck and prostate to help with emptying.
 They include:

 Botox injections: OnabotulinumtoxinA (Botox) blocks nerve activity in the muscles of your bladder so it relaxes.
 That helps it hold urine and ease OAB.
 You’ll get the shots in your doctor’s office.
+About 6% of patients who receive botox may temporarily be unable to pee.
+You must be able and willing to catheterize if you cannot pee after botox.

 Other Treatments You Might Try

 Your doctor may suggest them if other methods don’t help.
 You’ll get them in his office or a clinic.
-There are two forms:

 Sacral nerve stimulation: The doctor uses electricity to stimulate the nerves that control your bladder.
 He’ll place a small device under the skin in your butt.
 It sends mild electric charges through a wire to a nerve in your lower back.
 This helps build bladder control.
+This procedure is commonly referred to as a bladder pacemaker.
+The main limitation with this treatment is the inability to obtain a spinal MRI.

 Overactive bladder doesn’t have to get in the way of your daily life.
 With a little time, patience, and the right treatment, you can regain control -- and peace of mind.